How DMP Works

 - Runs every 5 minutes across thousands of props

-- Cannot assess whether today breaks from historical patterns
+- Cannot judge whether today breaks from historical patterns

 AI Insights (Gemini)